Cram3r95/mapfe4mp/README.md

 ```

 Don't worry if there are some errors (such as "ERROR: Could not build wheels for opencv-python which use PEP 517 and cannot be installed directly"), just run ```pip install -e .``` again.

+Finally,

+copy the map information of the Argoverse Motion-Forecasting

 ### Argoverse Motion-Forecasting dataset v1.1